eisenzopf/qsip_specification/qsip_v1.0.md

 ### 5.22.
 ERROR

-**Purpose**: Sent by an endpoint (client or server) to indicate that an error occurred while processing a request or that a QSIP-level error condition was met.
+**Purpose**: Sent by an endpoint (client or server) to indicate that an error occurred while processing a request or that a QSRP-level error condition was met.

 **`session_id`**: MAY be present if the error relates to a specific session.